ihmeuw/vivarium_research/docs/source/models/cause.rst

 #. `Morbidity Impacts`_
     - The amount of disability a simulant experiences in a certain cause model state

-Additionally, **any restrictions for cause models need to be specified.** For instance, some causes (e.g. ovarian cancer) are sex-specific and some causes are age-specific (e.g. Alzheimer's disease). **Restrictions on any and all cause-model states, transitions, and mortality/morbidity impacts must be specified.**
+#.
+Restictions
+    - Population groups for which a cause model does not apply

+Our cause models use approximately instantaneous, individual-based probabilities to make decisions about how an individual simulant moves about a cause model.
+Because we cannot possibly predict the exact moment a specific individual will get sick or die, we use population-level estimates as our best-guess predictors for individual-level estimates.

+  For instance, we don't know if Jane Doe will die in the next year, however, we can use information on the overall rate of death in Jane Doe's population to make a guess on the probability that Jane Doe will die in the next year.

+  We can increase the quality of this guess by adding detail to the model we use to make our guesses.
+For instance, if we know Jane Doe has HIV, we can use the rate of death among individuals with HIV to make a better guess at the probability Jane Doe will die in the next year.

-There are several common data sources that can be used for these needs, which are outlined in the table below and discussed in more detail afterward.
+There are several common population-level data sources that are used to inform our cause models.
+These data sources are outlined in the table below and discussed in more detail afterward.

 .. list-table:: Data Definitions
    :widths: 20 30 30 30